harsha-kadekar/harsha-kadekar.github.io/_pages/movies.md

 * **Mallesham** - Story was a poor weaver's son.
 How he sees the difficulties faced by his mother and try to invent a machine that can solve her mother's problem.
 * **Bommarillu** - A love story and a family drama.
 Hero wants to come out of the shadows of his father and try to make independent decisions.
 * **HIT** - A very intelligent police officer needs to solve a missing girl case to get to the bottom of his girlfriends missing case.
+* **Bhale Manchi Roju** - When multiple people wants to take revenge on different people on a single day.

 ## Tamil
 * **VIP** - Story of an unemployed civil engineer.
 The life of an unemployed and once he becomes employed, the fight against injustice.